Learn how a small number of Italian verbs like “piacere” are different. With a quiz.

 If we break down the pronoun and “stretch” the sentence to a more articulate version, we can reveal the subject and the object:

-So, there’s a way to “straighten” the sentence and make it look like a normal, linear phrase, but we (almost) never say it in real life.
-“Ci piacete” is easier.
+So, there’s a way to turn the sentence and make it look like a normal, linear phrase, but we (almost) never say it in real life.
+“Ci piacete” is easier than “(voi) Piacete a noi”, which becomes, by the way, a rather different sentence if we use a stressed pronoun (we like you, and no one else).

-Sometimes we really need to clarify who likes what, so instead of using a pronoun, we can say:
+Sometimes we really need to clarify who likes what or who, so instead of using a pronoun, we can say:

-You can try all different combinations of subjects and objects.
-Of course, native Italian speakers use this model of sentence without realising how complex this sounds to you.
+You can try all different matches of subjects and objects.
+Of course, native Italian speakers use this model of sentence without realising how complex this sounds to your ears.

-Before proceeding further to see other verbs that behave like piacere, it’s important to point out that this set of rules has nothing to do with reflexive verbs.
+Before proceeding further and see other verbs behave like piacere, it’s important to point out that this set of rules has nothing to do with reflexive verbs.

 I always hear sentences like “Lui si piace”, which doesn’t mean “he likes”, but rather “he likes himself”.
-Funny, but incorrect.
+Funny, common, and incorrect.

 Let’s try with a compound tense, for example the passato prossimo.
 We have a safe rule in this case.
 The auxiliary verb is always essere.

-This one is an example of condizionale composto and retains essere, just like the passato prossimo.
+This one is an example of condizionale composto and retains essere, just as the passato prossimo does.
 He would have liked to be here, so he’s not here.

-If you have studied the congiuntivo, you can figure the meaning of this sentence and the logic behind it.
+If you have already studied the congiuntivo, you can figure the meaning of this sentence and the logic behind it.
 “We thought she liked running”.
 The verb correre is the subject, while “le” tells us that lei (she) is the person we are talking about.
 This sentence means that she did not like running.
+(We thought “running was pleasing to her”)

 Again, essere is the auxiliary verb of this periodo ipotetico.
 This is a congiuntivo trapassato (pluperfect).
 We can notice that “la borsa” is the subject, not “tu”, by the verb and the feminine piaciuta.